 - Our Global Leadership program focuses on the competencies needed to ensure successful international collaboration.

-In 2019, the Managerial Foundation and Advanced Management programs were offered at several of our sites worldwide, while the Global Leadership program was held in China, Germany and the United States.
+In 2020, the Managerial Foundation and Advanced Management programs took place worldwide.
+We conducted the Global Leadership program in China, Germany and the United States.

-For 20 years, we have been partnering with top international universities to offer the Merck University program.
-Over a period of roughly one year, senior leaders take classes on management techniques and strategic business development, with 480 senior leaders having participated to date.
+For 21 years, we have been partnering with top international universities to offer the Merck University program.
+Over a period of one year, senior leaders complete learning modules on management techniques and strategic business development, with 522 senior leaders having participated to date.

 Another initiative we have been offering our up-and-coming leaders since the 1990s is our International Management Program, where participants work on an interdisciplinary project over a period of eight months.
-After completion, they present the results of their efforts to the Executive Board.
-In 2019, 25 of our employees took part in such a project.
+They present the results of their efforts to the Executive Board.
+In 2020, 25 of our employees took part in such a project.

 In addition to these various programs, we partner with universities across the globe to enable our employees to obtain qualifications such as an Executive MBA.

-In early 2019, we rolled out our new Expert Foundation Program, which teaches participants the fundamentals of their role as experts in interdisciplinary project groups.
+Our Expert Foundation Program teaches participants the fundamentals of their role as experts in interdisciplinary project groups.

 Leveraging the opportunities of digitalization